Do you wonder WHY you don’t get your hands on the best money transfer deals?

 An easy start is to get a quote from your bank to compare it to others.

-Sit down and make a simple like-for-like comparison of how much amount you get in your destination account.
+Sit down and make a simple like-for-like comparison of how much amount you get in your recipient’s overseas account.

 Be prepared to be surprised.